Axemt/away/README.md

 await sum_all_numbers([1,2,3,4]) # async-calls the function and returns 10
 ```

-if you would like to still have a local copy of the function, for example to offload the function to OpenFaaS when the load on the client gets high, use `builder.mirror_in_faas`.
+If you would like to still have a local copy of the function, for example to offload the function to OpenFaaS when the load on the client gets high, use `builder.mirror_in_faas`.
 Like with `builder.publish`, the published function will retain sync/async characteristics

 ```python
 secret = 123